Little Mac

-is a fictional boxer and the main protagonist in Nintendo's Punch-Out!! series of video games.
-He first appeared in the Nintendo Entertainment System game Punch-Out!!.
+is a character and the protagonist in Nintendo's Punch-Out!! series of video games.
+He first appeared as a nameless boxer in the Arcade game Punch-Out!!, then was given a name and redesigned in the NES game of the same name.
 He is the smallest and youngest of all the boxers in the games, being only 17 years old across all Punch-Out!! games.
 His signature attack is the "STAR Punch".
-His design was changed for the SNES Super Punch-Out!!, but reverted to his original design in the Wii title.
+His design was changed again for the SNES Super Punch-Out!!, but reverted to his NES appearance in the Wii title, which was then used in the Super Smash Bros. series.
 In the NES and Wii games, Little Mac is accompanied by Doc Louis, his trainer.

 In addition to his own series, Little Mac has made multiple cameo appearances in and out of video games; video games include Captain Rainbow, Fight Night Round 2 and the Super Smash Bros. series, while he appeared in a variety of comic books, including those created by Valiant Comics.
 Little Mac has received positive reception since his debut and has been regarded as one of the best protagonists in video games by multiple publications.

 Concept and creation

-Since his appearance in Punch-Out!! for the NES, Little Mac has been represented with black hair; he usually wears a black tank top, green shorts, and green boxing gloves, however, in Super Punch-Out!! he appears with blonde hair and blue pants.
+Since his appearance in Punch-Out!! for the NES, Little Mac has been represented with black hair; he usually wears a black tank top, green shorts, and green boxing gloves, though Super Punch-Out!! depicts him with blonde hair and blue pants.
 He was originally going to be named Peter Punch, but this was changed before the game's debut.
-He is 17 years old, 140 centimeters tall (170 cm in the Wii version), and hails from The Bronx.
-This makes him the shortest and youngest boxer in all of the Punch-Out!! games.
-In all games, players took control of Mac against the taller opponents, where Mac could only dodge in various directions, block, and perform stomach punches, uppercuts, and the "Star Uppercut".
-Mac can perform the Star Uppercut by collecting stars, which are obtained by attacking opponents in specific ways.
-Mac has a stamina meter; if it runs out, he turns pink and must be given time to recover.
-If he is knocked down, players must mash the A button to make him stand up.
+He is smaller than other opponents, able to perform various techniques, including the Star Uppercut, used by either collecting stars or filling a meter.
+Mac has a stamina meter where he becomes unable to fight for a time until he recovers.